HelpGiveThanks/HGTconfiguration/README.md

-### Help Give Thanks Research Project collaborative website configuration tutorial
+### Help Give Thanks Research Project collaborative website-configuration tutorial
 by David Matson, Copyright 2014.
 [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/)

-I configured the Help Give Thanks Research Project (HGT) website tools at [HelpGiveThanks.org](http://HelpGiveThanks.org) out of my needs to 1) combine the powers of a project manager, wiki, forum, and document creation/editing tool in an easy to navigate, collaborative, online environment; and 2) to freely share this online environment with others, allowing anyone to test the relationship changing, positive effects that result especially from adding this collaborative environment to marriage, family, friend, and student-teacher relationships.
+I configured the Help Give Thanks Research Project (HGT) website tools at [HelpGiveThanks.org](http://HelpGiveThanks.org) out of my needs to 1) combine the powers of a project manager, wiki, forum, and document creating/editing tools in an easy to navigate, collaborative, online environment; and 2) to freely share this online environment with others, allowing anyone to test the relationship changing, positive effects that result especially from incorporating this collaborative environment into marriage, family, friend, and student-teacher relationships.

-Keep in mind that for all their complexity, the project manager, wiki, forum, and document creation/editing tools have the same function — to store and access information — as clay tablets used thousands of years ago to create collaborative, non-arguementative, social environments.
+Keep in mind that for all their complexity, the project manager, wiki, forum, and document creating/editing tools have the same function — to store and access information — as clay tablets used thousands of years ago to help create collaborative, non-arguementative, social environments.

 ![alt Argue Or Account.
 A Remix Cartoon by David Matson, Copyright 2014, CC BY 4.0](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/ArgueOrAccount.png)